What is a 363 Sale?

 A 363 Sale refers to the sale of an organization’s assets under Section 363 of the US Bankruptcy Code.
-The sale allows debtors to fulfill their obligations to creditors by selling their assets and using the funds collected to settle their debts.
+The sale enables debtors to fulfill their obligations to creditors by selling their assets and using the funds collected to settle their debts.

-The purchasers of the assets also benefit from the opportunity to acquire valuable assets that are free of liens, claims, or other encumbrances – and often at discount prices.
+The purchasers of the assets benefit from the opportunity to acquire valuable assets that are free of liens, claims, or other encumbrances – often at discount prices.
 The bankruptcy court grants the debtor-in-possession or trustee the power to sell the organization’s assets even when there is an objection from junior creditors, after a court hearing of their petition.

 The 363 sale gives the debtor-in-possession more control in the disposition of assets than is the case when a trustee is allowed to sell assets under Chapter 7 liquidation bankruptcy.
 The debtor-in-possession controls the disposal of assets under the protection of the bankruptcy court, giving the debtor the opportunity to control the deal terms offered during a bidding auction.
 In a Chapter 7 liquidation bankruptcy, the court-appointed trustee disposes of the assets without the involvement of the debtor-in-possession.